1. Create init file

 }

-The --import flag ensures the SDK initialization (including loader registration) happens in a separate phase before your application code loads, guaranteeing proper module interception.
+The --import flag ensures SDK initialization happens in a separate phase before your application code loads, guaranteeing proper module interception.

 3. Update recording configurations